 Working in Japanese schools, I saw how education in Japan prepares students to work together for the benefit of the group.
 Education in the UK does not have such a focus on mutual support and respect.
 It made me think more deeply about the purpose of education.

 - Growing up: Milk, bread, traditional Chinese youtiao—a deep-fried breadstick

 - Now: Rice porridge, cereal, bread

-What are the factors that affect the drive to purchase across cultures?
-This really interests me.
-Knowing that Chinese shoppers look at the "relative" deal they can get, even if the price is high; in some other countries, shoppers consider "absolute" price of a deal more important.
-With this understanding I can better help merchants develop the best offers for their target markets.
+I’m really interested in the different factors that drive people in across cultures to make a purchase decision.
+For example, I know that Chinese shoppers consider the ‘relative’ deal they can get, so that even if the price is high, the overall deal is the important consideration.
+In some other countries, the ‘absolute’ price of a deal is more important.
+Understanding cultural values like this enables me to help merchants develop the best offers for their target markets.

 - Languages: English, Japanese

 - Growing up: Cereal, Vegemite on toast, eggs on toast

 - Now: Fruit and yogurt, Vegemite on toast, eggs on toast